Incoming exchange

 Sammen will do their best to place you in one of the options you apply for, but they may place you somewhere else if your options are already filled.

-when will you receive a housing offer
+When will you receive a housing offer

-• Most students will be offered a shared room starting in the autumn semester – to make sure all students get a housing offer.
+• Most students starting in the autumn semester will be offered a shared room - to make sure all students get a housing offer.

-tenancy agreement
+Tenancy agreement

-• If you apply for the whole academic year, the start date will also be 1 August and the end date will normally be 31 July, but can vary slightly.
+• Autumn semester: 1 August to 31 December for students applying for housing for the autumn semester.
+If you apply for the whole academic year, the start date will also be 1 August and the end date will normally be 31 July, but can vary slightly.

-questions about student housing?
+Questions about student housing?

 Do you have special needs for housing or other questions?

-Contact Sammen at bolig@sammen.no.
+Contact Sammen Housing at bolig@sammen.no.

 • Receive your letter of acceptance from NHH